US priest vows to defy N Korea travel ban

 A typical multidrug-resistant tuberculosis patient requires about $5,000 of medication for 18 months.

-Hammond says this is why groups like the World Health Organisation are not able to step in.
+Father Hammond says this is why groups like the World Health Organization are not able to step in.
 It is simply too expensive.

-If Hammond is banned from travelling to the North, the foundation will find it difficult to find another contributor to fund the biannual trip.
+If the priest is banned from travelling to the North, the foundation will find it difficult to find another contributor to fund the biannual trip.

 The Eugene Bell Foundation is the "transporter" of the medicine, but all the expenses tied to the humanitarian work comes from volunteers themselves.
-Hammond, like other clergy in the delegation, finances his own trips.
+Father Hammond, like other clergy in the delegation, finances his own trips.

 When North Korea first reached out for help from Maryknoll, they were going through a famine.